Matej-ch/order-summary-component/README.md

-# Intro component with sign up form solution
+# Order summary component solution

 This is a solution to
 the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).